Benin

 Challenges in addressing uncomplicated and severe malaria [1]

-With the adoption in 2019 of injectable artesunate as the first line treatment for severe malaria, there is a pressing need to fill stocks at all levels of the distribution system.
+• With the adoption in 2019 of injectable artesunate as the first-line treatment for severe malaria, there is a pressing need to fill stocks at all levels of the distribution system.

-• Although 53% of patients or their caregivers in case of children eventually seek treatment, only 28% do so promptly.
+• Although 53% of patients or their caregivers in the case of children eventually seek treatment, only 28% do so promptly.

 • Health workers who are non-skilled, and not trained in malaria guidelines are the most likely to receive patients in health facilities.